Home to school travel and transport assistance - SEN

 - 3 miles from school for pupils aged 8 years and over

 Distance is measured taking the nearest available route.
 A computer-aided mapping system is used, which is based on the nearest available walking route to school.
 The above distances are not prescriptive and we use our discretion to consider the individual circumstances of each applicant, where it is necessary to help the child access their education.

 Please see the council's SEN transport policy for full details of the eligibility criteria.

 - Consideration will be given to the school being proposed by the Local Authority (LA).
 Parents should be aware that if they express a preference for a school further from home than another suitable school, there is no duty upon the LA to provide transport.

 - The LA will continue to provide assistance as long as the child's needs are such that given all his/her circumstances, she/he continues to require travel assistance to access their education and still qualifies under our transport policy.

 - A transport officer carries out the initial assessment.
 If necessary, additional advice may be sought from relevant agencies or professionals.

 - Currently assistance is provided through a variety of offers detailed in the SEN transport policy.
 We decide the best match to the child's needs with reference to the resources available.

 - There is an appeal process if travel assistance is not agreed because your child does not qualify under the normal mileage criteria.
 This can be found in our SEN Transport policy at Appendix 1 and through our SEN transport team.

 Apply for travel assistance

-Applications for the 2019-20 academic year will temporarily close each year from the beginning of the preceding July to the 3rd full week of September.
-During this time you may still submit a transport application, however, we will unable to process this within the usual 20 working day timeframe.
+Please note that applications for the 2020-21 academic year will temporarily close each year from the beginning of the preceding July to the 3rd full week of September.
+During this time you may still submit a transport application, however, we will unable to process this within the usual 20 working day timeframe